Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 December 5, 1999

 Two California men, both members of the San Joaquin Militia, are charged with conspiracy in connection with a plot to blow up two 12-million-gallon propane tanks, a television tower and an electrical substation in hopes of provoking an insurrection.
 In 2001, the former militia leader, Donald Rudolph, pleads guilty to plotting to kill a federal judge and blow up the propane tanks, and testifies against his former comrades.
 Kevin Ray Patterson and Charles Dennis Kiles are ultimately convicted of several charges in connection with the conspiracy.
-They are expected to be released from federal prison in 2021 and 2018, respectively.
+In 2002, Patterson is sentenced to 24 years and five months in prison; Kiles to 22 years.

 December 8, 1999